-Public safety got a bit upset with me today for copying of my university ID card.
+RIT’s public safety department got a bit upset with me today for making a copy of my university ID card.
 Seeing as I was locked out of my dorm and all labs, food and whatnot for four days while the folks at the registrar’s office broke everything after I had lost a card, I figured it’d be best to keep an extra key around, to avoid dealing with that mess again.
 As it turns out, that’s not allowed, though no one told me.

 Still, I found a huge problem with RIT’s Lenel security system; none of this data is encrypted.
 At all.